swapdisk/ansible-bash-bigboot/README.md

-# ansible-bash-extend-boot
+# ansible-bash-big-boot
-Ansible playbook that prepares the environment to run the extend boot partition script
+Ansible playbook that prepares the environment to run the increase boot partition script